 Finca Monteblanco, located high along the winding mountain roads of Vereda La Tocora in the San Adolfo municipality above Pitalito, is a family farm managed by Rodrigo Sanchez Valencia in the tradition of coffee cultivation that began with his grandfather.
 Monteblanco’s 18 hectares sit on the crest of a hill, with the wetmill and drying facilities at the top and slopes of coffee planted below.

 In 2002, Rodrigo participated in a local program teaching children of coffee producers to cup.
 Before that, he and his family had never considered coffee in terms of cup profile.
-By learning to differentiate profiles, he, his father, and grandfather were able to able to make the connections between the farming techniques they applied and coffee’s attributes in the cup.
+By learning to differentiate profiles, he, his father, and grandfather were able to make the connections between the farming techniques they applied and coffee’s attributes in the cup.

 All cherries harvested are measured for degrees Brix.
 Based on sugar content indicated, the team at Aromas del Sur, the umbrella group of Monteblanco, Progreso, and La Loma farms, then designates which processing method is appropriate.